SAP-samples/ui5-typescript-tutorial/exercises/ex4/README.md

 		}
 	```

 	This is a bit hacky - one needs to be careful about the lifecycle of the model data and this property.
 On the other hand this nicely demonstrates how due to the `WeatherInfo` type, which we defined before, TypeScript now complains about accessing a property which does not exist!
-This also helps you when you accidentally mis-spell a property name or use uppercase instead of lowercase letters.
+This also helps you when you accidentally misspell a property name or use uppercase instead of lowercase letters.

 	<img src="images/placeName_error.png" width="957">